- The last 1000cc season: 22 rounds, 11 teams, 22 riders – with the return of the Brazilian GP after 21 years

 Outlook: What’s Coming in 2027?

 All five manufacturers have now put their 850cc prototypes on track.
 Honda released the first video footage of its RC214V prototype in March 2026 – test rider Takaaki Nakagami had already ridden it at Sepang back in December 2025.
 In early April, Honda completed a third Sepang test, with Aleix Espargaro riding the 850cc prototype for the first time.
 However, the test ended in a major setback: Espargaro crashed and subsequently underwent spinal surgery in Barcelona.
 Of the four vertebral fractures initially assumed, examinations confirmed two fractures at thoracic vertebrae T3 and T4 – two further vertebrae were additionally stabilised.
 The procedure at Quirón-Dexeus Hospital went according to plan, but Espargaro remains sidelined indefinitely – a significant blow to Honda’s development programme.
 Nakagami and Stefan Bradl will take over the test programme for the time being.
 Ducati (Pirro), Aprilia (Savadori), KTM (Pol Espargaró) and Yamaha (Dovizioso) all tested together in Jerez this week, also trialling the new Pirelli tyres.
 Shortly afterwards, Michele Pirro completed the first public shakedown of the Ducati Desmosedici GP27 at the Misano World Circuit – the first time the 850cc engine ran on Pirelli rubber under race conditions.
 Meanwhile, Honda technical director Romano Albesiano warned against premature performance comparisons – calling them “worthless” at this stage of development.
-The first joint 850cc test with regular MotoGP riders is scheduled for June 22 in Brno, after the Czech Grand Prix – Honda is nominating Gresini-Ducati-bound Joan Mir alongside Luca Marini, while KTM brings its test rider Pol Espargaro back at a private Misano test.
+The first joint 850cc test with regular MotoGP riders took place on June 22 in Brno, after the Czech Grand Prix – Honda nominated Gresini-Ducati-bound Joan Mir alongside Luca Marini, while KTM brought its test rider Pol Espargaro back at a private Misano test.
+At the test, Aprilia set the pace with the fastest reported times, while Marc Márquez had a minor crash without consequences.
+At the accompanying Pirelli test, the regular riders then evaluated the 850cc machines and the new tires for the first time – several spoke of noticeably less power on corner exits and a “more real,” more natural riding feel without ride-height devices.
+The next private test with race riders follows in September, right after the Red Bull Ring weekend.
+Tech3 team principal Günther Steiner describes the switch to 850 cc as a small step back in order to make two forward: less power and less aerodynamics should make the racing closer.
+KTM test rider Pol Espargaró, on the other hand, expects the pecking order to shift considerably and sees Moto2 graduates at an advantage early in the new era, because the 850 cc and Pirelli package currently feels closer to Moto2 than to the current MotoGP (➜ MotoGP 850cc: Steiner expects a step back first, then the progress).
+How the riders themselves view this upheaval varies widely: Cal Crutchlow sees the core problem in the tyre, Toprak Razgatlıoğlu already rates Yamaha’s new project as being on the right track, and Jorge Martín explains the reasoning behind his switch to Yamaha (➜ MotoGP 2027: Crutchlow, Marquez and Martin on the big upheaval).

 → Pirelli Won’t Build a Marquez Tire: What Really Matters in 2027